wxWidgets/website/news/archive/index.md

 #### July 16th 1997

-*   Jobst Schmalenbach has set up Australian mirrors of the wxWidgets ftp and Web sites: please see the [Mirrors][73] page.
+*   Jobst Schmalenbach has set up Australian FTP and HTTP mirrors.
 *   Arthur Tetzlaff-Deas is starting to look afresh at a port of wxWidgets 2.0 to NeXTStep.
 This is more relevant now that the NeXT OS will be essential to the Apple Mac's future.